maehrlich1/microhabSel_LC-WGS/README.md

 * Aligner Testing
 * Alignment
-* Convert to BAM and sort
+* Convert to BAM and sort (use array dependency)
-* Mapping QC
+* Mapping QC with Qualimap2 for each seq run

 Different alignment software was benchmarked using `Teaser`. `bwa mem` was shown to give the best compromise between percent mapping reads, mapping quality and runtime.
 `bwa mem -M -a` was used to align reads from all samples to the *Fundulus heteroclitus* reference genome version 4.1.